OlivierLD/processing/java/libraries/io/examples/remote.debug/RemoteDebug.md

  $ ./GPIOSTH10
  Listening for transport dt_socket at address: 4000
 ```
-This means that the program is waiting for the remote debugger to connect
+This means that the program is waiting for the remote debugger to connect.
+> Note: The Processing PApplet requires a Graphical Desktop.
+The script above needs to be started from a `Terminal` on the Graphical Desktop.

 Then, on the remote debugger, in IntelliJ - or your IDE - start the remote debugging session.